elterminad0r/flippy_bot/README.md

 As an high-uncertainty estimate, this seems reasonable, so I consider this to be a satisfactory explanation of why this happens.

-Frustratingly, this result means that the best way to get a high score is to play flippy bit on a slower computer.
+Frustratingly, this result means that the best way to get a high score using the bot is to play flippy bit on a slower computer.

+However, if you as a human start to press as many keys as quickly as possible as soon as the program crashes, your score actually goes up very fast.
+This is because almost everything is on screen at once.

 Here is the resulting apocalypse: